CloudNativeEntrepreneur/example-meta/README.md

 if you've installed `meta` globally

-#### 3. Then to get on the latest version of `master` for each project in the .meta JSON file, you can run:
+#### 3. Then to get on the latest version of `main` for each project in the .meta JSON file, you can run:

 ```
-npx meta exec "git fetch && git rebase origin/master --autostash"
+npx meta exec "git fetch && git rebase origin/main --autostash"
 ```

 or

 ```
-meta exec "git fetch && git rebase origin/master --autostash"
+meta exec "git fetch && git rebase origin/main --autostash"
 ```

 if you've installed `meta` globally